freshidea - Fotolia

 Computer science degree pros

-A computer science degree signals that you took a specific set of coursework and reached a basic level of mastery, said Alicia Frame, lead product manager and data scientist at Neo4j, a graph database provider.
+A computer science degree signals that you took a specific set of coursework and reached a basic level of mastery.
 Dedicated study over several years also helps build up a portfolio of code and projects.
 Universities and colleges usually provide networking and job placement services.

-A degree at a college or university tends to be more about setting a foundational knowledge through growing research and problem-solving skills, Gruen said.
-Therefore, if you already have a degree, then the value of going back for a computer science degree is likely unnecessary unless you have a very specific purpose.
+A degree at a college or university tends to be more about setting a foundational knowledge through growing research and problem-solving skills.
+If you already have a degree, then the value of going back for a computer science degree is likely unnecessary unless you have a very specific purpose.

 Computer science degree cons

-Computer science degrees are expensive and significant time investments, Frame said.
-On top of that, most graduates still have to spend more time and money to pursue certifications for cloud computing technologies.
+Computer science degrees are expensive and significant time investments.
+On top of that, most graduates still must spend more time and money to pursue certifications for cloud computing technologies.

 The IT industry evolves much faster than most university curriculums.
-This is especially true concerning cloud-related concepts, which degree programs may not even cover in detail.
+This is especially true concerning cloud-related concepts, which degree programs might not even cover in detail.
 Degree granting programs have limited ability to modify their curriculum due to rigorous accreditation processes.
-In fact, a CS degree program might only touch on cloud at a high level, said Clyde Seepersad, senior vice president and general manager of training and certification at The Linux Foundation.
+In fact, a computer science degree program might only touch on cloud at a high level, said Clyde Seepersad, senior vice president and general manager of training and certification at The Linux Foundation.

 "Unless a recent computer science graduate has done independent study outside of their university program, they are unlikely to possess the skills to work in the cloud without significant training," Seepersad said.